-More ideas and inspiration for the budding social entrepreneur can also be found from ClearlySo and from the Guardian.
+More ideas and inspiration for the budding social entrepreneur can also be found from ClearlySo (external link) and from the Guardian (external link).
 If you have an ambition to put something back in to society through business and your entrepreneurial flair, the only limit is your imagination.
 Go for it.

-To find out more about the different types of business insurance you might need visit Hiscox’s business insurance page
+To find out more about the different types of business insurance you might need visit Hiscox’s small business insurance.